anonymous2012review/glmsusie/pkgdown/index.md

 Beyond credible sets and *posterior inclusion probabilities (PIPs)*, gSuSiE also provides *standard errors (SEs), $p$-values, and 2BIC values* as additional diagnostic measures, offering both Bayesian and frequentist perspectives on variable importance.

-This R package was developed by **Anonymous Author** for blind peer review purposes.
+This R package was developed by **Anonymous Authors** for blind peer review purposes.

 ### Quick start